Decision Fatigue Is Real and Your Product Is Probably Making It Worse

 That’s the actual mechanism, and it matters that it’s specific: fatigue doesn’t make people choose badly at random.
 It makes them choose the path that requires the least additional evaluation.
 In a courtroom, that’s denial.
 In a product, that’s whatever you’ve set as the default.

-The FTC’s 2022 staff report, “Bringing Dark Patterns to Light,” catalogued the mechanics: buried cancellation flows, pre-checked boxes, confirm-shaming, and what the agency called “sludge” — friction deliberately added because it causes people to become fatigued and give up (FTC, 2022).
+The 2022 FTC staff report, “Bringing Dark Patterns to Light,” catalogued the mechanics and named the intent — friction added because it causes people to become fatigued and give up (FTC, 2022).
 Two years later, a follow-up review of 642 subscription websites and apps found that 76% used at least one dark pattern, and 67% used more than one.
 Seventy percent didn’t tell users how to cancel.
 Sixty-seven percent didn’t disclose the date by which a user needed to act to avoid another charge (TechCrunch, 2024).

 Read that next to the parole study and the pattern is uncomfortable.
 The mechanism isn’t guessed at — it’s the same one.
 A depleted decision-maker defaults to the path of least resistance.
 In a subscription flow, the path of least resistance is staying subscribed.
 The friction isn’t a bug in the cancellation page.
 It’s the whole design brief.